danny-fla/drf-bia-api/README.md

 - Optionally choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish your deployed API to be automatically redeployed every time you push changes to GitHub.
 - Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.
 - Your API will shortly be deployed and you will be given a link to the deployed site when the process is complete.

+#### Run locally

+To clone the GitHub repository for local use, follow these steps:

+- Navigate to the GitHub Repository you want to clone.
+- Click on the "Code" drop-down button.
+- Select "HTTPS" from the options.
+- Copy the repository link to the clipboard.
+- Open your preferred IDE (ensure Git is installed for the next steps).
+- In the IDE terminal, type git clone <copied-git-url>.
+- Press Enter to execute the command.

+The project will now be cloned onto your local machine for use.
+To run the project, you'll need to create an env.py file and add the configuration variables as used in the Heroku steps mentioned above.

+**Virtual Environment Setup**

+Windows:

+`python -m venv venv`
+`venv/Scripts/activate`
+`pip install -r requirements.txt`

+Mac:

+`python -m venv venv`
+`source venv/bin/activate`
+`pip install -r requirements.txt`

+#### Forking

+Forks are typically utilized for either suggesting modifications to another person's project or for employing someone else's project as a foundation for your own concept.

+Here's how to fork a GitHub Repository:

+- Navigate to the GitHub Repository you wish to fork.
+- At the top right of the page, beneath the header, locate and click the "fork" button.
+- This action will generate a duplicate of the entire project within your GitHub Repository.

+## Credits